-- Resolution: set the resolution of the picture to capture. - Picture Quality: set the picture quality to low, medium or high.
-The higher picture quality results in more storage space requirement. - Interval: the interval of capturing live picture. - Capture Delay Time: the duration of capturing pictures.
+- Resolution: set the resolution of the picture to capture. - Picture Quality: set the picture quality to low, medium or high. - Interval: the interval of capturing live picture.

 Step 3 Go to Storage > Capture Schedule.

 Step 4 Select the camera to configure the picture capture.